lputra24/portfolio-web/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a  personal portfolio website made using React with SASS

 ## Available Scripts